Emphasis techniques

 The blast was caused by a canister of benzene.

-English allows you to turn the object of a preposition into the subject of a passive sentence:
+English allows to turn the object of a preposition into the subject of a passive sentence:

 They looked at the map (active)